Metaswitch/ellis/docs/development.md

   support for building Debian packages which is shared between all components of Clearwater.

-If you are using git, you can check out these submodules automatically with
+If you are using git, you can check out the Ellis codebase with

+    git clone --recursive git@github.com:Metaswitch/ellis.git

+This accesses the repository over SSH on Github, and will not work unless you have a Github account and registered SSH key.
+If you do not have both of these, you will need to configure Git to read over HTTPS instead:

+    git config --global url."https://github.com/".insteadOf git@github.com:
-    git submodule update --init --recursive
+    git clone --recursive git@github.com:Metaswitch/ellis.git

 Building
 ========